OpenBuildings/jam/guide/jam/associations.md

 ## The Types of Associations

-In Jerry, an association is a connection between two Jerry models.
+With Jam, an association is a connection between two Jam models.
 Associations are implemented using macro-style calls, so that you can declaratively add features to your models.
-For example, by declaring that one model `belongsto` another, you instruct Jerry to maintain Primary Key–Foreign Key information between instances of the two models, and you also get a number of utility methods added to your model.
-Jerry supports four types of associations:
+For example, by declaring that one model `belongsto` another, you instruct Jam to maintain Primary Key–Foreign Key information between instances of the two models, and you also get a number of utility methods added to your model.
+Jam supports four types of associations:

 * belongsto
 * hasone